-Our analysis in Figure A93 and Figure A94 evaluates the effectiveness of the coordination process by showing the average shadow price convergence on individual constraints during the hours that the constraints are activated.
+Our analysis in Figure A99 and Figure A100 evaluates the effectiveness of the coordination process for all M2M constraints by showing the average shadow price convergence on individual constraints during the hours that the constraints are activated.
 This figure shows the MRTO's average shadow price on the x-axis and the NMRTO's average shadow price on the y-axis.
-The size of the bubbles
+The size of the bubbles indicates the amount of congestion associated with each constraint, and the colors separately identify MISO and SPP or PJM constraints.
+Perfect convergence would cause the data points to lie on the dashed 45-degree line.
+The names of the constraints with highest congestion during last year are indicated for each RTO.